jython/book/chapter14.rst

         (r'^admin/(.*)', admin.site.root),
     )

-One downside with running Django on Jython is that there is only support for Postgresql currently.
-Work is underway to support MSSQL, Oracle and SQLite.
-For now, let's just use the postgresql backend to get things going.

-Disabling Postgresql logins
+Disabling PostgreSQL logins
 ---------------------------

-The first thing I inevitably do on a development machine with Postgresql is disable authenticaion checks to the database.
+The first thing I inevitably do on a development machine with PostgreSQL is disable authenticaion checks to the database.
 The fastest way to do this is to enable only local connections to the database by editting the pg_hba.conf file.
-For Postgresql 8.3, this file is typically located in c:\postgresql\8.3\data\pg_hba.conf and on UNIXes - it is typically located in /etc/postgresql/8.3/data/pg_hba.conf
+For PostgreSQL 8.3, this file is typically located in c:\PostgreSQL\8.3\data\pg_hba.conf and on UNIXes - it is typically located in /etc/PostgreSQL/8.3/data/pg_hba.conf

 At the bottom of the file, you'll find connection configuration information.
 Comment out all the lines and enable trusted connections from localhost.